Hyperspectral Machine Vision

 and lighting system.

-Can Resonon’s machine vision system see through packaging/water/containers/other things?
+Can Resonon’s machine vision system see through packaging, water, containers, or other materials?

 How deep into objects can the hyperspectral camera see?